-Registration for Spring 2015 classes will take place between November 10 and November 14.
-Students will begin the registration process at a specific day and time according to the time ticket assigned to them by the Office of the Registrar.
-This information is generally available a couple weeks before the start of registration.
-Course schedules for Spring 2015 are not yet available.
+Registration for Spring 2015 classes will begin on November 10.
+Students will begin the registration process at a specific day and time between November 10 and November 14 according to the time ticket assigned to them by the Office of the Registrar.
+This information will be sent to students via email on October 27.
+Course schedules for Spring 2015 are available in HomerConnect.

 Here are some useful tips and links to resources to help you have a positive registration experience.